AllenNeuralDynamics/aind-vr-foraging-primary-data-nwb-packaging/README.md

 # VR Foraging Primary Data NWB Packaging

-The capsule can be found here: https://codeocean.allenneuraldynamics.org/capsule/3265591/tree.
+The capsule can be found [here](https://codeocean.allenneuraldynamics.org/capsule/3265591/tree).

-This capsule packages VR Foraging Primary Data into NWB following the file standards listed here: https://github.com/AllenNeuralDynamics/aind-file-standards/blob/main/file_formats/nwb.md.
+This capsule packages VR Foraging Primary Data into NWB following the file standards listed [here](https://github.com/AllenNeuralDynamics/aind-file-standards/blob/main/file_formats/nwb.md).

-The input data contract can be found at the following: https://github.com/AllenNeuralDynamics/Aind.Behavior.VrForaging/blob/feat-add-data-contract/src/DataSchemas/aind_behavior_vr_foraging/data_contract.py.
+The capsule uses a data contract with relevants paths to raw data to be packaged.
+An example can be found at the [following](https://github.com/AllenNeuralDynamics/Aind.Behavior.VrForaging/blob/main/src/aind_behavior_vr_foraging/data_contract/v0_5_0.py).

-The output of this packaging is an nwb file with data in the `acquisition` and `events` modules.
+The output of this packaging is an nwb file with data in the `acquisition` module.
 Most, if not all of the data in the nwb are stored as `DynamicTables`, a table representation of the various streams from the input data contract.
 To read the nwb and access the data, the following code snippet can be run - dependencies are `hdmf-zarr`, and `pynwb`.

 ```
 from hdmf_zarr import NWBZarrIO